-The Dean’s Goals for AY 20-21 lay the foundation for the development of initiatives around antiracism, equity, and inclusion in St. John’s College.
+The Dean’s Goals for AY 20-21 and AY 21-22 lay the foundation for the development of initiatives around antiracism, equity, and inclusion in St. John’s College.

 Goal 1: To provide the highest quality academic experiences that engage learners through curricula employing diverse technology and pedagogy employing high-impact practices to create inclusive learning environments

 Goal 2: To produce the highest quality of innovative research, scholarship, and creative activity

 Goal 3: To strengthen our commitment to becoming an antiracist College of Liberal Arts and Sciences through action

 A new St. John’s College task force, associated with the College’s goal of furthering our commitment as an antiracist College of Liberal Arts and Sciences, was created in October 2020.
 The task force was charged with developing two to three college-level action items associated with each of these three areas:

 Forty-five members of the SJC community (36 faculty, six administrators, and three staff) volunteered to serve and 15 SJC students were nominated.